A Working Model of the World (SYD)

 The exhibition addresses the agency of scale – investigating the way in which models take the enormous and the microscopic and put them at human-scale where they can be practically examined and physically handled.
 It explores the losses and gains that flow from the way models isolate one part of the infinite complexity of the world so that it can be grasped.

-Brook Andrew, Corinne May Botz, Ian Burns, Maria Fernanda Cardoso, Kate Dunn, Andrea Fraser, Emily Floyd, Glen Hayward, Peter Hennessey, Jo Law, Tony Mott, Palle Nielsen, Kenzee Patterson, Sascha Pohflepp & Chris Woebken, and Esme Timbery alongside loans from City of Sydney model maker Richard Braddish, Andrea Durbach, CSIRO, Museum of Applied Arts and Sciences, University of NSW, University of Sydney and various private and corporate collections.
+Brook Andrew, Corinne May Botz, Ian Burns, caraballo-farman, Maria Fernanda Cardoso, Kate Dunn, David Eastwood, Emily Floyd, Andrea Fraser, Jeff Preiss, Glen Hayward, Peter Hennessey, Jo Law, Tony Mott, Palle Nielsen, Kenzee Patterson, Sascha Pohflepp & Chris Woebken, and Esme Timbery alongside loans from City of Sydney model maker Richard Braddish, Andrea Durbach, CSIRO, Museum of Applied Arts and Sciences, University of NSW, University of Sydney and various private and corporate collections.